eduardavalerio/Bioinformatics-OBITools/ngsfilter files/readme.md

 In each Library (island) there were six sites (1-6), as shown in "pt(1-6)".

 The s/w represents the season in which the samples were collected, summer and winter.

+The OBITools pipeline accept the ngsfilte on a txt or tsv file.

+For more informations access [Ubuntu Manuals](https://manpages.ubuntu.com/manpages/focal/man1/ngsfilter.1.html).